volkm/learntla-v2/docs/core/tla.rst

 .. _trans:
 .. tip::

   The PlusCal to TLA+ translator is very simple.
-If we were writing the TLA+ from scatch, we could use a helper action to these transitions look cleaner:
+If we were writing the TLA+ from scatch, we could use a helper action to make these transitions look cleaner:

   ::